lhstraathof/modernjs/README.md

 The the example app Qualogy Scrum as a reference to learn more about JS ES6 and Lit-Element.
 For demo purpose the app was not build in the best way possible.
 In future workshops we will improve the app.

-## Exercices
+## Exercises
-The 2 exercises from the workshop can be found in the folder 'Excercises' under 1.md and 2.md.
+The 2 exercises from the workshop can be found in the folder 'Exercises' under 1.md and 2.md.